briis/weatherflowdb/README.md

       <li>Save the file and you are all set.</li></ul></li>
   <li>Finally setup the maintenance.php file to run 10 minutes past midnight.
 Repeat the <i>crontab</i> steps above, this time just type:<br>10 0 * * * /usr/bin/php /[YOUR_WEATHERFLOWDB_DIRECTORY]/maintenance.php</li>
 </ol>
-That is all there is to it.
-You should now start seing data coming in to the MYSQL database.
+All 3 scripts should now be active and you should start seing data coming in to the MYSQL database.

 <h4>Loading Historic Data</h4>
 <ol type="1">
-  <li>If you were running a previous version of the system, the Database needs to be changed before loading data.
-So open a terminal window, go to the directory where you placed WeatherFlowDB and type:<br><i>mysql -uroot -p < install/alter_database_1_005.sql</i><br>When this is done, the database now has the correct format.
   <li>Edit the file <i>history_settings.php</i> in the history directory, and enter your own numbers for the devices in each field.
 If you don't know what they are you can paste the following into a web browser, replacing [STATIONID] with the ID of your own Station.<br>
   https://swd.weatherflow.com/swd/rest/stations/[STATIONID]?api_key=20c70eae-e62f-4d3b-b3a4-8586e90f3ac8</li>
   <li>When history_settings.php has been updated, open a Terminal Window, go to the history directory and execute the following command:<br>